Sklenik/TextRPG/Documetation/overview.md

  1.0.0-Alfa-2 | Bugfixes, added Magic | 25.
 9. 2023 | [1.0.0-Alfa-2.md](./patchNotes/1.0.0-Alfa-2.md) |

 ## Game mechanics
-Game consists of narrative supported by player text input.
-Player selects actions from offered options via entering their names.
+Game consists of a narrative supported by player text input.
+Player selects actions from offered options via entering their names in the console.
+The game then reacts accordingly.

 ### Intro
 Game begins with short intro, then the player is prompted to name his character and the game begins with some more intro text.